Rome.us

 Trajan was popular among Roman citizens as an emperor, but his main passion was war.
 He ruled for 19 years, and during that period, he participated in three major wars: the first two with the Dacians and the last on the eastern frontier.
 During the reign of Domitian, Trajan was also involved with King Decebalus, but without any special consequences.
 Finally, in 101 AD, Trajan left Rome to battle with the Dacians and easily defeated them at Tapae.
 As a result, Decebalus was forced to cede a large piece of territory north of the Danube, but he did not respect the peace agreement.

 Later, in 105 AD, Trajan returned to the north to fight the pesky Dacians again.
 Decebalus was defeated, and the Romans went to the Dacian capital of Sarmizegethusa, where the whole treasury was seized and sent back to Rome.
-Then, Decebalus committed suicide since he was in fear of being captured.
+Then, Decebalus committed suicide because he was in fear of being captured.
 Thus, the kingdom of Dacia became part of the Empire.
 However, over half a million people moved away from its territories, and Roman colonists moved there, creating the “Land of the Romans,” or today’s Romania.

 When Trajan returned to Rome, his victories were celebrated by gladiatoral contests including more than 10.000 gladiators and about 11.000 animals